Sending data over MQTT

 IP_ADDRESS = "" # Fill in with your Raspberry Pi's password

-MQTT_PORT = ___ # Fill in the port you are connecting over
+PORT = # Fill in the port you are connecting to the MQTT Broker

-BROKER = "" # URL to connect to MQTT Broker
+URL = "" # Fill in the URL you wish to connect to

 Warning